Kubernetes 101: Part 2

 So, the service will contact with all of the three pods.
 Now, it will work as a load balancer and distribute load among several pods.

-Kubernetes automatically creates a service that spans across all the nodes in the cluster and maps the target port to the same node port (30008) on all nodes in the cluster .
+and maps the target port to the same node port (30008) on all nodes in the cluster .

 When pods are removed or added, service automatically gets updated .
 So, it’s highly adaptive.